zdyxry/LeetCode/README.md

 - [x] 1566 Detect Pattern of Length M Repeated K or More Times
 - [x] 1572 Matrix Diagonal Sum
 - [x] 1582 Special Positions in a Binary Matrix
+- [x] 1588 Sum of All Odd Length Subarrays

 ### Medium